Mounisri03/kubernetes-cluster-setup-using-kubeadm/README.md

 kubectl get pods -n kube-system<br />

-Link for for attaching the worker nodes to the master node kubeadm token create --print-join-command
+Link for for attaching the worker nodes to the master node<br />
+kubeadm token create --print-join-command
 ----------------------------------------------------